cloud-gov/cg-site/content/docs/ops/rotating-iam-users.md

 Repeat this process across all the `modules/iam_user/*/user.tf` and `modules/iam_user/*/outputs.tf` files.
 Once that's done, submit a pull request against `master` for `cg-provision`.
-Once the pull request is merged, run the provisioning set in Concourse.
+Once the pull request is merged, run the provisioning step in Concourse.

 Capture the outputs for `_curr` and replace all the values of `_prev` in either Bosh manifests secrets stubs or Concourse credentials.

 #### Revert the source for all modules